A Word to the Reader:

 1 Kings 14:10

-Therefore, behold, I will bring evil upon the house of Jeroboam, and will cut off from Jeroboam him that pisseth against the wall, and him that is shut up and left in Israel, and will take away the remnant of the house of Jeroboam, as a man taketh away dung, till it be all gone.
+Therefore, behold, I will bring evil upon the house of Jeroboam, and will cut off from Jeroboam him that pisseth against the wall, and him that is shut up and left in Is

-Here we can see another example where the translators are toning down Godʼs word.
-Instead of using the inspired words “pisseth against the wall” (in modern English, urinate) or the word “dung” (fecal matter), publishers felt that they needed to change this and obscure (maybe not intentionally) the message that God is trying to get across to us readers.
-Why do they think itʼs offensive or inappropriate to use a word that Got Himself inspired?
-We are not called to sterilize the Bible but to present it in all its truth.
+Here we can see another example of toning down God’s word.
+Instead of using the inspired word “pisseth” (or in modern English, urinate), as well as the word “dung” (fecal matter), the publishers felt the need to change this and thus obscure (maybe not intentionally) its true meaning.
+Why would it be offensive or inappropriate to use a words that Got Himself inspired?
+For we are not called to sterilize the bible but to present it in all its truth.

 Even though most translations do include the word “dung” in them, they still leave out the reference to “urinate” as the KJV has it.
-However, they do make it clear that it is the males that God is talking about here.
-Those versions that use both the word “dung” and "males" are: NIV, ESV, CSB, NASB, NET, RSV, ASV DBY, WEB and HNV.
-Those that totally obscure this passage are listed below.
-Refuse or trash as the NKJV and the NLT has it does not convey much disgust as the scriptures intended.
-Nor does “those sitting on the wall” has anything to do with the male gender as the YLT has it.
+However, they do make it clear that it’s the males that God is talking about here.
+Those versions that do obscure the meaning in one form or another are listed below.

 Every word of God is pure: he is a shield unto them that put their trust in him.
 Add thou not unto his words, lest he reprove thee, and thou be found a liar.
 (Proverbs 30:5-6)